 I’ve been astonished by the genius of Gaudi while looking at the vault of the Sagrada Familia Basilica, which architectural principle is inspired nature and, as a result, looks like a magical forest.
 I’ve been moved in the gothic district, while looking for some shadow cast, by the Spanish guitar player whose notes resonated on these century-old walls.
 And I couldn’t stop exploring the different districts to find the best foodies’ destinations in town such as the market of la Boqueria next the Ramblas, or Calle de l’Argenteria in the district of El Born.
 Barcelona is also a very cosmopolitan city and if you want to eat something different, this is one of the best places in Europe to eat food from South America, there are many Mexican, Argentinian, Peruvian and Columbian restaurants.

-After your visit of Barcelona, only a 1h30 drive north, you can find a nice port called Palamos, where you can get your fins wet very easily.
+After your visit to Barcelona, only a 1h30 drive north, you can find a nice port called Palamos, where you can get your fins wet very easily.
 To be honest, Palamos might not be the best scuba diving spot in the world but still, I loved it.
 It is charming, it has a nice sandy beach and a couple of nice, easy spots for scuba divers which are far from being boring.

 I warmly recommend diving the wreck Boreas, a boat from the 1930’s where most parts are still visible, such as its engine, and where you find a lot of life hiding inside, such as lobsters and octopus.
 A bit further north, 10/15 min by boat, the small Formigues Islands will give you the opportunity to attest the diversity of the underwater fauna and flora of the Mediterranean Sea; with gorgonians, barracuda, scorpion fish, many nudibranchs and more lobsters.
 After you dive, stay in the marina for lunch with some fried “chipirones” (small calamari) with fresh lemon, this is the cheapest and most delicious option.